 The following corresponds to the various submission steps.

-You may chose either “Traditional Publishing” or “Open Access.”
+- Select Type of Publishing: You can chose either “Traditional Publishing” or “Open Access.”
 Selecting the “traditional publishing” option fulfills your YSPH submission requirement and is free of charge.
 There is a $95 fee if you choose “open access” publishing.

 Here you will need to input the following information:

 - Degree Awarded (should be Master of Public Health)

 - Department (should be School of Public Health)

 - Advisor/Committee Chair (add your first readers name here)